lottekoblens/progressive-web-apps-2122/README.md

 ## Job Story - Service Worker

-* If I have looked up or scanned a product, I want this product to be stored in the cache so that I can view it when I'm online.
+* If I have looked up or scanned a product, I want this product to be stored in the cache so that I can view it when I'm offline.
+* The homepage and search page should work offline, so that I can search the product again that I searched for when I was online.

 ## Exercises